AHartNtkn/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint-challange/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+The relationship is one-to-many.
+The `Territory` table only associates each unique territory to a single employee.
+However, each employee can be, and some are, named multiple times for different territories.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+Generally, a document store is appropriate when dealing with large amounts of unstructured data.
+Due to its ability to prototype quickly, it may also be appropriate in some situations with a time limit where technical debt isn't as much of a concern.
+Such stores are less appropriate when dealing with structured data, or when issues related to database reliability, consistency, durability, etc are more of a concern.

 - What is "NewSQL", and what is it trying to achieve?

+NewSQL is a generic name for attempts to bring the technical guarantees of SQL into domains where scalability is important.
+SQL has been less scalable than some NoSQL approaches, while NoSQL approaches have been less reliable on a number of accounts.
+NewSQL is attempting to find the best of both worlds.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this